yodit93/react-capstone-project/README.md

 ### Key Features <a name="key-features"></a>
 - Responsive
-- Dynamic website for adding and removing books.
+- Dynamic website.
+- Built with react components.
+- Used redux store.
+- Users can access list of medical devices and their corresponding details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>